Bgar28/E-Commerce-ORM/README.md

   ## Description

-  This is a back-end application for an e-commerce website that allow's a user to make HTTP requests to the database in order to add/edit/modify the data within.
+  This is a back-end application that utilizes object-relational-mapping for an e-commerce website that allow's a user to make HTTP requests to the database in order to add/edit/modify the data within.

   ## Table of Contents
   * [Installation](#installation)